kocsislaci/amnesia/README.md

 Pull this repository and checkout to the `development` branch.
 There you will find the skeleton of the project.

-You can open the project two way:
+You can open the project two ways:
 * via Unity Hub you can browse the containing folder or,
 * via CLI entering the following command.